Despite loving Shopping in Spain and Spanish Shoes I just realised I have barely written about these things.

 Futher along the coast, (a 45 minute drive away) you have the La Cañada shopping centre.
 Apart from all the usual Inditex suspects & High street names you also have Marks & Spencers too.
 (In Spain they are rare!)
 They have a small food hall at the back of the store.

-In Puerto Banus, Marbella itself you will find amazing high end boutiques with all the main International designers, a huge Corte Inglés as well as smaller independent stores.
+In Puerto Banus, Marbella itself you will find amazing high end boutiques with all the main International designers, some cute one off shops in the old and a huge Corte Inglés as well close to Puerto Banus.